drshade/project-rockstar/README.md

 ## Funding requirements

-Based on the Phase 1 requirements above, and the support of the Cardano community - my estimate for funding is *$120,000* should allow myself and a small team of high impact individuals to build and launch the platform.
-I feel this is achievable within 3-6 months of focused development effort.
-My goal would be to identify 10 principle individuals to work with as the first cohort in a closed pilot phase, in which we can focus with high-care to ensure the system and governance mechanisms work well from both sides.
+Based on the Phase 1 requirements above, and the support of the Cardano community - my estimate for funding is *$120,000*, allowing myself and a small team of high impact individuals to build and launch the platform.
+I feel this is achievable within 4-6 months of focused development effort.
+My goal would be to identify 10 principle "rockstars" to work with as the first cohort in a closed pilot phase, in which we can focus with high-care to ensure the system and governance mechanisms work well from both sides.

 ## Contact me